 07. Use Them Everywhere.

-If a client takes time to provide a testimonial or a customer puts in effort to write a review be sure to use it!
+If a client takes time to provide a testimonial or a customer puts in the effort to write a review, be sure to use it!
 Add it to a reviews page on your website, sprinkle them throughout your sales pages, and use them in your marketing materials.

 Grow A Profitable Business With Testimonials And Reviews

 Client testimonials, reviews, and stories are critical in growing a profitable freelance business or digital agency.
 They help you stand out in a crowded market and show others how you’re different or better than the competition, they reduce risk and skepticism with honest, real social proof, and they give prospects an opportunity to emotionally connect with your brand and see themselves in the stories shared.

 As you move forward, I urge you to set up a process for collecting client testimonials and customer reviews and consider automating it.
 It’s a beautiful thing to receive a glowing testimonial from a happy client without having to ask for it!